typemill/docs/00-typemill/02-roadmap.md

 * Add more themes (v.
 1.3.2)
 * Add output formats like mobi, epub and more (v.
 1.3.3)

-In the long run, TYPEMILL should become a lightweight but fully featured publishing system with many more features:
+In the long run, TYPEMILL should become a lightweight (but fully featured) publishing system with many more features:

 * Additional output formats like mobi, epub and pdf.
 * Member area with pro-content.
-* Microservices for pro-features like job-adds, service providers or text-adds.
+* Microservices for pro-features like job-adds, service providers, or text-adds.
 * Many more themes.
-* Plugins for search, comments, RSS, E-Mails, newsletters and much more.
+* Plugins for search, comments, RSS, E-Mails, newsletters, and much more.

-If you miss a feature or if you found a bug, please report it on [GitHub](https://github.com/trendschau/typemill).
+If you miss a feature, or if you found a bug, please report it on [GitHub](https://github.com/trendschau/typemill).